 ECSS-E-ST-20_0020071

-Stimuli points on equipment and payload shall not provoke unwanted operation.
+Circuits meant for on-ground testing or unused circuits shall not create or be sensitive to the noise expected during operation.

+For example spacecraft stimuli, unit test points, unused operational amplifiers or comparators.

 ECSS-E-ST-20_0020072

 The protection of functions, which failure can lead to the loss of the mission or human injury, shall be verified by test simulating the failure event.